Women Cross DMZ logo

 Read more

-Working with members of the global campaign Korea Peace Now!, we led a delegation of women lawmakers from South Korea to dialogue with members of Congress on how to push the Korea peace process forward and include women.
+In collaboration with members of the global campaign Korea Peace Now!, we led a delegation of women lawmakers from South Korea to dialogue with members of Congress on how to push the Korea peace process forward and include women.

 Working with people globally